 Locating and landing a full-time job opportunity requires planning, knowledge, and patience.

 Get in the Right Mindset

 Chances are that you will not know the person with whom you will be negotiating.
 If you are lucky enough to be acquainted, spend some time reviewing what you know about this person's communication style and decision-making behavior.
 Since most people find the unknown a bit scary ask yourself what approach to negotiating you find most comfortable.

 - What will make you confident enough to ask for what you want?

 Be sure you know exactly what you want, not approximately.
 This knowledge does not mean you will get what you want, but having the information will help you determine what you are willing to concede.
 Unless you know what you want, you won't be able to tell somebody else.
 Clarity improves communication, which makes for more effective negotiations.

 Before diving into the job search, it’s crucial to learn about the organizations you want to work for.
 Know their services, clients, competitors and the industry in which they operate.
 We can provide you with tips that can help in your preparation.
-The Career Development Center also offers several diversity related resources for students, alumni, faculty, and staff.
+The University Career Center also offers several diversity related resources for students, alumni, faculty, and staff.
 Find information describing your target organizations using resources such as:

 - Professional and business directories, such as the Hoover's Handbook of American Business.